Phone/fax: +44 (0)1722 716 167

 B, L, D included

 We devote a day to exploring some of the most interesting islands of the lagoon, first taking a boat to the island of Torcello, purported to be the original site of the founding of the city of Venice in 452 AD, where the 7C cathedral of Santa Maria Assunta contains an extraordinary Veneto-Byzantine mosaic of the Last Judgement.
 After a lunch of risotto di pesce on the nearby colourful island of Burano, renowned for its lace-making and gaily painted houses, we continue by boat to the atmospheric cemetery island of San Michele.
-We see Codussi's San Michele in Isola, the first Renaissance church in Venice, and walk among cypress trees to find the gravestones of Igor Stravinsky, Serghej Dhiagilev and Ezra Pound, then return by boat in time to take the opportunity for some specialist shopping - Venetian handmade paper products, glass, Carnival masks and boat pennants.
-After dinner, we attend a concert in one of Venice’s delightful historic venues.
+We see Codussi’s San Michele in Isola, the first Renaissance church in Venice, and walk among cypress trees to find the gravestones of Igor Stravinsky, Sergei Diaghilev and Ezra Pound, then return by boat in time to take the opportunity for some specialist shopping – Venetian handmade paper products, glass, Carnival masks and boat pennants.

 DAY 8